joemoose/psiops/docs/character.md

 | 36 | **Mercenary**: Describe how you ended up working with the rest of these bleeding-heart weirdos on your team.
 Advance if you completed the mission according to its original parameters — no funny business — and collected your pay.
 | 41 | **Muddler**: Describe a piece of simple, common knowledge that is, in fact, wrong, and attempt to explain the far more complex correct answer.
 Advance if you made things significantly more complicated or catastrophically obfuscated the truth about something important.
 | 42 | **Nihilist**: Describe how you reached the ultimate conclusion that nothing truly matters.
 Advance if you showed no fear of death and no self-preservation instinct at any point during the mission.
 | 43 | **Partisan**: Describe your experiences with the creation, mistreatment, or erasure of psionically enabled humans.
-Advance if you proved they could and should stand independently, or if you liberated another psionically enabled human.
+Advance if you proved they could and should stand on their own, or if you liberated another psionically enabled human.
 | 44 | **Peacemaker**: Describe your vision for a world without war and your stance on the use of violence.
 Advance if you prevented, stopped, or eased a violent conflict.
 | 45 | **Punk**: Describe a long-standing oppressive establishment that harmed you.
 Advance if something you did weakened that establishment or meaningfully helped people who are also being oppressed by it.
 | 46 | **Provider**: Describe the person or entity that can’t survive without you and your work.
 Advance if you found something that would make them deeply happy and brought it to the end of the mission.